tudorjnu/cathsim/README.md

 ## Quickstart

-A quick way to have the enviromnent run with gym is to make use of the `make_env` function.
-The function automatically configures the environment and wraps it in a gym compatible environment.
+A quick way to have the enviromnent run with gym is to make use of the `make_dm_env` function and then wrap the resulting environment into a `DMEnvToGymWrapper` resulting in a `gym.Env`.

 ```python
 from cathsim.cathsim.env_utils import make_dm_env